Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 A few things that surprise first-time guests:

 • Breakfast is not a buffet.
-It's a quiet, slow meal cooked to order, often eaten outside on the verandah with the tea fields just below.
+It's a quiet, slow meal cooked to order, often eaten outside on the verandah or in the garden.

 • Dinner is communal in feel even when tables are separate — the restaurant is small enough that the kitchen knows everyone's pace.